martinpitt/umockdev/README.rst

    Now make a call, send a SMS, or anything else you want to replay later.
    Press Control-C when you are done.

+ - ofonod's messages that get sent to rild are not 100% predictable, some bytes in some messages are always different.
+Edit the recorded rild.script to set a fuzz factor of 5, i. e. at most 5% of the bytes in a message are allowed to be different from the recorded ones.
+Insert a line

+      f 5 -

+   at the top of the file.
+See docs/script-format.txt for details.

  - Now you can run ofonod in a testbed with the mocked rild:

    | sudo pkill ofonod; sudo umockdev-run -u /dev/socket/rild=/home/phablet/rild.script -- ofonod -n -d